 You can buy an ACA-compliant individual plan through the federal government’s Health Insurance Marketplace or off-exchange from insurers, agents, brokers or navigators.13 A state-run Marketplace is expected to be open by 2023.14

-You can be added to your parents’ plan during the annual Open Enrollment Period, which runs between November 1 and December 15.
+You can be added to your parents’ plan during the annual Open Enrollment Period, which runs between November 1 and January 15.
 If you miss that period, you can still be added if you qualify for a Special Enrollment Period triggered by a qualifying life event like losing other health insurance.
+The 2022 Open Enrollment Period begins November 1, 2021 and ends on January 15, 2022.

 Since Marketplace plans run month-to-month, you can get coverage for less than a full year.